jkd28/jkd28.github.io/_posts/2017-1-31-EXIF-Viewer.md

 There were several outcomes from this project:
   * An increased understanding of the theory behind developing in the C Language
-  * Experience working with an image file at the byte-level
+  * Experience working with the JPEG image format at the byte-level
   * Application of C to accomplish a defined task

 ### Example Run